ModelW/directory/doc/source/prerequisites.md

 ## Package management

-The Node side is already covered by default, however for Python we'll diverge from Pip and we'll use Poetry.
+The Node side is already covered by default, however for Python we'll diverge from Pip, and we'll use Poetry.

 The simplest to use Poetry is to install it with the default installer: